marlonklc/encantados-cardgame-online/README.md

 ### TODO LIST

+- [ ] adjust the first player to one which has less points
 - [ ] avoid bug if song cards show modal without action (when need choose cards from discard, but there isn't)
 - [ ] enable mimic card in available gardens
 - [ ] enable the cards expand on garden